htrajan/ht-drawsteel/Bestiary/Goblin Spinecleaver.md

 **Crafty**

-The spinecleaver doesn’t provoke opportunity attacks by moving.
+The spinecleaver doesn't provoke opportunity attacks by moving.